Annotations in pipelines

 - my_string_annotation: Hello World

 For the entity_id value you can also use an actual ID instead of a name.
-The entity_id and entity_type are define which entity will hold the annotations.
+The entity_id and entity_type define which entity will hold the annotations.
 The possible entity types are:

 • project (for a project, even a different one)